Trademark Class 43 in India: Hotels, Restaurants & Accommodation Services

 Trademark Class 43 protects services in the hospitality sector, including businesses that provide food, beverages, and temporary accommodation.
 Unlike product trademarks, it safeguards the service experience and the reputation you build with customers.

 This class falls under the Nice Classification, an international system managed by the World Intellectual Property Organization (WIPO).
 The system categorizes goods and services into specific categories to ensure trademark registration in India is consistent worldwide.
-It also protects different types of trademarks, so that your hospitality services remain clearly defined and legally secured.
+It also protects different types of trademarks, ensuring that your hospitality services remain clearly defined and legally secure.

 - Provides legal rights to take action against infringers.